ploum/lingi2401/projects/projects_2020-21/Report-Gilles-Poncelet-10631600.md

 Also: unit test are very important and not to be neglected... and thanks to this whole contribution experience, we actually integrated Travis CI & started writing tests for ADE-Scheduler as well to enable other people to contribute to the project more easily.

-# Examen - Open source in chess
+# Examen - L'Open Source dans les échecs

 - Lichess: créé en 2010 par Thibault Duplessis
   - A nice [presentation](https://www.youtube.com/watch?v=LZgyVadkgmI) done by him